Rushyverse/hub/README.md

 This project allows to turn-on a minecraft server as a lobby for a party server.

+## Tools

+The server is built using [Kotlin](https://kotlinlang.org/) and [Minestom](https://github.com/Minestom/Minestom).
+The version of all tools used is specified in the [build.gradle.kts](build.gradle.kts) file.

+The main class used to start the server is [Main](src/main/kotlin/fr/rushy/hub/Main.kt).

 ## How to use

 In order to use the Hub server, you need to compile the program using gradle command: